Lucg/push-plugin-unity/README.md

             LocationInfo location = locationService.lastData;
             InfobipPushLocation.ShareLocation(location);

-On `IOS` if you want to check if the request was successful or not use the following code:
+On `iOS` if you want to check if the request was successful or not use the following code:

 		InfobipPush.OnRegistered = () => {
             ScreenPrinter.Print(("IBPush - Successfully registered!"));